Key takeaways

 When to Choose EasyClaw

-- You use macOS and want OpenClaw without the setup hassle
+- You're on macOS or Windows and want OpenClaw without the setup hassle

 When to Choose Alternatives